mautic/user-documentation/docs/configuration/settings.rst

 Doctrine
 --------
 This transport is easy to setup as it doesn't require installing any additional extension.

 It uses database table ``messenger_messages`` for storing messages - you can change the table name via options.
 The screenshot below shows the basic settings.
-It uses database table ``messenger_messages`` for storing messages - you can change the table name via options.
-The screenshot below shows the basic settings.

 .. image:: images/queue-doctrine.png
   :width: 600
   :alt: Example of Doctrine transport